chaorrupted/SnakeGameInPython/README.md

-# SnakeGameInPython
+# Snake Game In Python
-simple snake game in python, playable through your terminal
+Snake game in python, playable through your terminal.